 The header is used by the TSSF to confirm the commonly supported set of features with the PCRF.

-The encoding of the header follows the ABNF as defined in [4].
+The encoding of the header follows the ABNF as defined in IETF RFC 7231 [nr2].

 3gpp-Accepted-Features = "3gpp-Accepted-Features" ":" 1#token